nightroman/Invoke-Build/Tasks/Direct/README.md

 cannot specify `Safe`, `Summary`, `WhatIf`, etc. When they are needed use the usual call by `Invoke-Build`.

-Note that the attribute `CmdletBinding` is recommended, to avoid ignoring misspelled or not supported parameters, e.g. mentioned `WhatIf` and etc. and invoking with potentially unexpected results.

 See the script [my.build.ps1](my.build.ps1) for a working example.

 See also the sample [Paket](../Paket) where a directly invokable build script is designed for automatic bootstrapping with `Invoke-Build` downloaded as well.

+## Note

+Make the parameter `Tasks` positional (`[Parameter(Position=0)]`) and keep other parameters named.
+This maintains similarity of parameters used by direct invocation and `Invoke-Build`.
+Task names are often specified with the parameter name omitted (`Tasks` or `Task`).
+Other parameters are usually named.

+Also, using the `Parameter` attribute automatically applies `CmdletBinding`.
+As a result, misspelled or not supported parameters cause invocation errors.